Astor, Florida: Geography

-Astor is located in northern Lake County at (29.1639, -81.5346).
+Astor is located in northern Lake County.
 Via State Road 40, it is 31 mi west of Ormond Beach and 39 mi east of Ocala.
 Tavares, the county seat of Lake County, is 32 mi to the southwest via SR 40 and SR 19.

 According to the United States Census Bureau, the Astor CDP has a total area of 6.9 km2, of which 6.0 sqkm are land and 0.8 sqkm, or 11.93%, are water.
 Astor's water area includes the west half of the St. John's River and a network of canals, extending over 4 mi in total length, providing river access for many of its residents.
 Astor lies entirely within the boundaries of the Ocala National Forest.